Vincent-Carrier/dhamma-suttama/src/data/portfolios/couple-1/index.md

 order: 1
 ---

-This Malibu wedding was a breathtaking affair.
-The stunning mountain views provided a picturesque backdrop.
-The photographs beautifully captured the intimate moments, the vibrant energy, and the overall romantic ambiance of the day.
+This 10-day Vipassana meditation course was a life-changing experience.
+The serene natural setting of Dhamma Suttama provided the perfect environment for deep introspection and spiritual growth.
+The ancient technique of observing breath and bodily sensations led to profound insights about the nature of mind and reality, creating lasting transformation for both participants.